secretstartups/handbook/finance/procurement/vendor-contract-marketing/index.html.md

 - [ ] `@ mention DRI`
 - [ ] `@ mention the Field Marketing Country Manager` - once the FM Country Manager has signed off, he/she will add the Global Director of Field Marketing
-- [ ] `Global Director of Field Marketing` - once the Global Director of Field Marketing has signed off, he/she will add the Sr. Director of Revenue Marketing
+- [ ] `Global Director of Field Marketing` - once the Global Director of Field Marketing has signed off, he/she will add the VP of Revenue Marketing
-- [ ] `Sr. Director of Revenue Marketing`
+- [ ] `VP of Revenue Marketing`

 Contracts between $50,000 - $99,999 USD require approval checkoff from:

 - [ ] `@ mention DRI`
 - [ ] `@ mention the Field Marketing Country Manager` - once the FM Country Manager has signed off, he/she will add the Global Director of Field Marketing
-- [ ] `Global Director of Field Marketing` - once the Global Director of Field Marketing has signed off, he/she will add the Sr. Director of Revenue Marketing
+- [ ] `Global Director of Field Marketing` - once the Global Director of Field Marketing has signed off, he/she will add the VP of Revenue Marketing
-- [ ] `Sr. Director of Revenue Marketing` - once the Sr. Director of Rev Marketing has signed off he/she will tag the CMO
+- [ ] `VP of Revenue Marketing` - once the VP of Rev Marketing has signed off he/she will tag the CMO
 - [ ] `@ mention the CMO`

 Tag your finance business partner under Budget Approval.